jainnick/fb-Posting-API/README.md

   - Body:
     json
     {
-      "message": "Your message here",
+  "message": "Your message content here",
-      "photoPath": "path/to/your/photo.jpg"
+  "mediaType": "photo",
+  "mediaPath": "path/to/your/photo.jpg",
+  "mediaUrl": "URL_to_your_photo"
 }

 - Response:
   - Status: 200 OK